tgirke/GEN242/content/en/assignments/Projects/project_overview.md

 in R Markdown.
 A basic tutorial on R Markdown is available [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rmarkdown/rmarkdown/).
 Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private project GitHub repository.
-All helper code used for the challenge project needs to be organized as well documented R functions in each project's `*_Fct.R` script.
+All helper code used for the challenge project needs to be organized in well documented R functions of each project's `*_Fct.R` script.
 The custom functions defined in `*_Fct.R` need to be imported (sourced) and used in the main Rmd project report.
 Other scripts used by the challenge projects need to be called from the `*_Fct.R` (_e.g._ via R's [system function](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rprogramming/rprogramming/#calling-external-software)) and also uploaded to the project repos.
 The expected structure of the final project report is outlined below.